Documentation Index

 Using Responses

 The response of an HTTP request is available to the agent for use throughout the rest of the execution.
-You can provide instructions on how to use the results in plain text, just like any other part of your document.
+You can provide instructions on how to use the results in plain text, just like any other part of your agent.
 For example:Examples

 Fetching Data from an API

-A document that retrieves weather information might include instructions like:Posting to a Webhook
+An agent that retrieves weather information might include instructions like:Posting to a Webhook

-A document that sends notifications after processing:Calling an Authenticated API
+An agent that sends notifications after processing:Calling an Authenticated API

-A document that reads from a protected endpoint using a bearer token:Submitting Form Data
+An agent that reads from a protected endpoint using a bearer token:Submitting Form Data

-A document that submits structured data based on user input:HTTP tools are not currently available under HIPAA-compliant configurations.
+An agent that submits structured data based on user input:HTTP tools are not currently available under HIPAA-compliant configurations.

 Related Resources